IRTF-HRPC/draft-terminology/draft-terminology.md

 To summarise, we have bulleted some very concrete action points that can be taken by Editors, reviewers and Authors, both present and future as they develop and publish Internet-Drafts and new RFCs.

-Authors SHOULD:
+Authors can consider to:
   * Replace the exclusionary terms "master-slave" and "blacklist-whitelist" with more accurate alternatives.
   * Read and reflect upon the repository of exclusionary terminology {{inclusiveterminology}}.
   * Reflect on their use of metaphors generally.
   * Consider changing existing exclusionary language in current (reference) implementations {{socketwench}}.
   * Consult the RFC style sheet maintained by the RFC editor and the community that can be found at https://github.com/ietf/terminology .

-RFC Editor MUST:
+RFC Editor can consider to:
   * Offer alternatives for exclusionary terminology as an important act of correcting larger editorial issues and clarifying technical concepts and
   * Maintain the IETF repository that collects all terms that have been considered and indicate whether they are deemed acceptable, and if not what terms Authors should consider instead.
   * Suggest to Authors that even when referencing other specifications that have not replaced offensive terminology, the Authors could use another term in their document and include a note to say that they have used the new term as a replacement for the term used in the referenced document.

 # Further reading